Artificial Precision Polarization Array: Sensitivity for the axion-like dark matter with clock satellites: Methods of analysis

 In the numerical simulation, we assume a total of $N_{\mathrm{sat}}=6$ transmitting satellites.
-The receiving satellite is placed at the center, while the transmitting satellites are randomly distributed in all directions with their distances from the receiving satellite given by $3\times10^{5} \mathcal{U}\big[0.5, 1.5\big]$ $\mathrm{km}$.
-White noise is generated according to Eq.~(\ref{lamda}) and Eq.~(\ref{EFEQ}), with $\sigma_{\text{err}}=0.3 ^{\circ}$.
+The receiving satellite is placed at the center, while the transmitting satellites are randomly distributed in all directions with their distances $L_{i}$.
+White noise is generated according to Eq.~(\ref{lamda}) and Eq.~(\ref{EFEQ}), with $\sigma_{\text{err}}=0.3^{\circ}$.
 For each transmitting satellite ($i=1,2,\dots,6$), the number of pulse signals is set to $N_{i}=10^{5}$.
-Using Eq.~(\ref{q}), we show the result $g_{95\%}$ of the numerical simulation in Fig.~\ref{gaymaBayesian}.
-Under the assumption that the satellite network occupies a single coherent axion domain, the parameter $y<1$ and in practice $y\ll1$, thus $\mathrm{sin}\big(y\big)/y\simeq1$.
-Since the cosine factor preceding $\mathrm{sin}\big(y\big)/y$ is bounded, Eq.~(\ref{q}) is insensitive to the pairwise distances between satellites.
+Here, using Eq.~(\ref{q}) we show the impact of the axion mass $m_{a}$ and the characteristic scale $L$ (the average distance from the transmitting satellite to the receiving satellite) of the satellite network on the 95\% C.L. upper limits $g_{95\%}$, as illustrated in Fig.~\ref{gaymalikelihood} and Fig.~\ref{gayL}.

+Fig.~\ref{gaymalikelihood} indicates that a larger spatial scale of the satellite network is more favorable for detecting axion signals, providing better sensitivity to light axions.
+Unlike observations using natural pulsars, in our work Eq.~(\ref{q}) incorporates the effect of $f$, for light axions with Compton wavelengths $\lambda_{\text{c}}\ge L$, $g_{95\%}$ shows no significant variation on the order of magnitude.
+A similar behavior can also be seen in Fig.~\ref{gayL}, which shows the 95\% C.L. upper limits $g_{95\%}$ on the function $g_{a\gamma}\big(L\big)$ for different $m_{a}$.
+In this figure, the characteristic scale $L$ of the satellite network ranges from $10^{5}\mathrm{km}$ to $10^{9}\mathrm{km}$, covering scales from the Earth–Moon distance to the Jupiter–Sun distance.
+We find that for lighter axions, the 95\% C.L. upper limit is more sensitive to $L$.
+A larger $L$ leads to a stronger constraint on $g_{a\gamma}$.
+Likewise, a saturation scale exists: once $L$ exceeds the Compton wavelength $\lambda_{\text{c}}$ of axion, further increasing does not improve the 95\% C.L. upper limit.